Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 .
 ## Next Steps

-2. **The admin must now configure the new artist's layers in the ArpoiseDirectory.** For that tutorial, please see this document on the ARpoise github site but **replace references to the ARpoise server with the appropriate URLs for the Hidden Histories server!:** https://github.com/ARPOISE/ARpoise/tree/master/php/dir
+2. The **admin** must now **register and configure the new artist's layers in the ArpoiseDirectory.** For that tutorial, please see this document on the ARpoise github site but **replace references to the ARpoise server with the appropriate URLs for the Hidden Histories server!:** https://github.com/ARPOISE/ARpoise/tree/master/php/dir

 3. After the artist's layers are entered in the directory, the artist can create and edit their layers.
 For that tutorial, please see this document on the ARpoise github site: https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md